So Awkward

 What Parents Should Know About So Awkward

-Question | Answer |
+| Question | Answer |

-Does this TV Show model positive behavior that my child can understand and repeat? | Characters often demonstrate the value of honesty and supporting friends through difficult times. |
+| Does this TV Show model positive behavior that my child can understand and repeat? | Yes, the main characters demonstrate loyalty, support for one another, and the value of staying true to themselves despite social pressure. |

-Does this TV Show show consequences for unkind or unsafe behavior? | Yes, characters face consequences for their actions, promoting accountability and learning. |
+| Does this TV Show show consequences for unkind or unsafe behavior? | Yes, characters generally face natural social consequences when they make poor choices, though the tone remains light and educational. |

-Does this TV Show reinforce helpful social skills like sharing, apologizing, or teamwork? | Teamwork and collaboration are frequently highlighted, especially in group projects and school activities. |
+| Does this TV Show reinforce helpful social skills like sharing, apologizing, or teamwork? | Yes, the friendship between Lily, Martha, and Jas consistently demonstrates cooperation, communication, and working through disagreements respectfully. |

-Will my child come away with any clear moral or message? | The show often emphasizes the importance of being true to oneself and valuing genuine friendships. |
+| Will my child come away with any clear moral or message? | Yes, the series consistently reinforces that being yourself, valuing genuine friendships, and embracing your interests are more important than fitting in with popular crowds. |

 The Overall Sentiment From Parental Feedback

-Official So Awkward Trailer
+So Awkward Official TV Show Trailer

 Why Kids Love So Awkward